 Forgiveness

 Over the past few weeks at our corps we have been looking at the good and beautiful community and what it means to live in community.
-We’ve looked at the hopeful community, the serving community, Christ-centered including holiness.
-And this week we studied about reconciliation in the community.
-Forgiveness.
+We’ve studied the hopeful community, the serving community, Christ-centered community including personal holiness.
+And this week we studied about reconciliation and forgiveness in the community.

 Jesus talked a lot about forgiveness.
-Clearly it was something that people have struggled with – even believers for a long time.
-Let’s see what he says about it:
+Clearly it was something with which many people have struggled – even the seasoned believer.
+Let’s look at what Jesus says about forgiveness and reconciliation:

 Matthew 5:7 – Blessed are the merciful, for they will be shown mercy.